 This bifurcation of the two principal functions of the CMO, clinical development and medical, are at the heart of the other two dominant CMO structures in biotech.
 The most prominent structure in biotech is where the CMO is the de-facto leader of the development organisation.
 In this context, the CMO assumes responsibility for most of the internal and external activities across both clinical development and medical.
 Such an appointment often requires a CMO who can bridge the many complex challenges that exist from early clinical through to market; should the company be successful in reaching these later stages.
 Relative to other functional leads, this demands a leader who can build and manage the broadest set of functions.
 Such a requirement can impose considerable recruiting difficulties.

 The third scenario is where the Chief Medical Officer does not assume responsibility for the development activities but instead is charged with leadership of the medical organisation, including drug safety, regulatory, medical affairs and quality.
 This CMO has the external engagement responsibility that we discussed in the first scenario, and the leadership and operational role too; only here weighted more towards medical.
 The CMO, in this case, is usually situated in the R&D organisation, commonly alongside a development leader, sometimes reporting to an R&D Head, or the CEO.

 It is too simplistic to suggest that any of the three approaches discussed here is the best for biotech companies.
 There are many reasons why a company may choose to opt for one of these models relative to their science, technology and business model.
-It is important to acknowledge that each approach imposes some challenges, both in the context of hiring and in the ultimate success of the appointed CMO.
+Each approach brings relative complications in the context of hiring and the ultimate success of the appointed CMO.

 Looking for Leaders